RAhmedM/TurboEditor/README.md

 Follow these steps to get TurboEdit up and running on your local machine:

 - Clone the repository: git clone https://github.com/RAhmedM/TurboEdit.git
-- Build the project using the provided Makefile or your preferred build system.
+- Build the project using the provided Makefile using `make` or your preferred build system.
-Run the executable and start editing text files.
+Run the executable `TurboEditor` and start editing text files.

 Refer to the Documentation for more detailed information on building, usage, and contributing.
 Contributing